Kerolos0x1/Network-Reconnaissance-Suite/README.md

 1. Use It In Linux , If You Try To Use It In Windows The Tool Will Doesn't Work
 2. When You Add Domain,URL,IP Please Add It Correctly To Avoid Errors
-3. If Error Happend Please Text Me : w.technology22@gmail.com
+3. If Error Happend Please Text Me : risk.solutions.59@gmail.com
-4. Don't Play In Code That Will Make Tool Does't Work